opral/monorepo/rfcs/002-tech-stack.md

 ### Metaframework

-VPS (vite-plugin-ssr) has been chosen as metaframework.
+VPS (vite-plugin-ssr) has been chosen as metaframework to enable a monolith architecture that can be unbundled in the future.

 VPS is a low(er) level metaframework with high control and customization possibilities.
 Classical metaframework like Next.js or Remix are focused on SSR apps.
 Next.js can be used to build SPAs but that involves workarounds and ends up with fighting the framework.
 Vite-plugin-ssr partially enables the monolith architecture by specifying a server that renders vite-plugin-ssr sites and supporting SPA and SSR render modes.
 For example, the editor under `inlang.com/editor` could be rendered as SPA while the rest of the website is server side rendered.
 A side benefit of vite-plugin-ssr is the possibility to leverage SSR for the editor too.
 Cloning repositories, for example, can take a minute for larger repositories.
 Loading initial data (like cloning a repo) is a classical example of an SSR usecase.
 Furthermore, vite-plugin-ssr allows us to decouple the editor from the website in the future.
 Routing, RPC calls and more stay identical.

 #### Why vite-plugin-ssr?